 We consult experts, scour consumer reviews, and independently test products in our lab.
 We never accept free samples from manufacturers; we buy products off of store shelves and put them through their paces.
 We consult experts, and examine feedback from product owners.
 And when we’re done testing, we donate the products to charity.

-If you’re ready to make a purchase, please see the above matrix for our top five recommendations.
+If you’re ready to make a purchase, please see the above product list for our top five recommendations.

 If you're not well-versed in electric woks, you might be wondering what the difference is between a standard wok and an electric wok.